keu/docs/learn/airflow-sql.md

 Executing SQL queries is one of the most common use cases for data pipelines.
 Whether you're extracting and loading data, calling a stored procedure, or executing a complex query for a report, Airflow has you covered.
 Using Airflow, you can orchestrate all of your SQL tasks elegantly with just a few lines of boilerplate code.

-In this tutorial you'll learn about the best practices for executing SQL from your DAG, review the  most commonly used Airflow SQL-related operators, and then use sample code to implement a few common SQL use cases.
+In this guide you'll learn about the best practices for executing SQL from your DAG, review the  most commonly used Airflow SQL-related operators, and then use sample code to implement a few common SQL use cases.

 :::info

-All code used in this tutorial is located in the [Astronomer GitHub](https://github.com/astronomer/airflow-sql).
+All code used in this guide is located in the [Astronomer GitHub](https://github.com/astronomer/airflow-sql).

 :::